-the right to found his peper, the force of the above observations will become more appeased.
-It is to be as free from the controul But little property exists other than that which has been stolen from the People.
+But little property exists other than that which has been stolen from the People.
 However, we now speak only of that particular species of property, the most important of all, whose possession alone can render the people free and independent, and the loss of which has been the main cause of the continued debasement, misery, and slavery of the People.
-We
+We allude to the land.

-The late decision in the Glen Tilt case is vory important, inasmuch as it shows that the idea of the age is worming itself into the minds of men, who, it might have been thought, were proof against all its attacks.
-It is significant of the fate of landlordism. as it is significant of the spread of the holy principles of Democracy, which we advocate, that the insolent ATHOL should have been finally defeated-that a glimpse of truth should have penetrated the self. interest, the ignorance, and the prejudice of the lordly judges, and induced them to make a step in the right direction, by declaring that a man, whether or not a coronet cover his brainless pate, has not the right to do what he will with the land of the country.
+The late decision in the Glen Tilt case is very important, inasmuch as it shows that the idea of the age is worming itself into the minds of men, who, it might have been thought, were proof against all its attacks.
+It is significant of the fate of landlordism, as it is significant of the spread of the holy principles of Democracy, which we advocate, that the insolent ATHOL should have been finally defeated-that a glimpse of truth should have penetrated the selfinterest, the ignorance, and the prejudice of the lordly judges, and induced them to make a step in the right direction, by declaring that a man, whether or not a coronet cover his brainless pate, has not the right to do what he will with the land of the country.

 The long-pending dispute regarding the passage of Glen Tilt has been of use.
-It cannot be but that any matter, however trivial in itself, relative to the great question of the rights of landlordism, the right of property in land, will have more and more the effect of bringing the attention of the l'eople to the damnable system of robbery of which they have so long been, and still continue to be, the unfortunate victims.
+It cannot be but that any matter, however trivial in itself, relative to the great question of the rights of landlordism, the right of property in land, will have more and more the effect of bringing the attention of the People to the damnable system of robbery of which they have so long been, and still continue to be, the unfortunate victims.
 We do not doubt that ultimately the cause of truth and justice shall triumph, as well in this matter of the material inheritance of the whole People as in every other.
-We cannot doubt ; for even those whose interest it is to allow the origin of their wealth, and the rights by which they possess it, to remain in unassuming obscurity, must needs display their knavery and shame in open day, and loudly demand protection for the one, and respect for the other.
+We cannot doubt; for even those whose interest it is to allow the origin of their wealth, and the rights by which they possess it, to remain in unassuming obscurity, must needs display their knavery and shame in open day, and loudly demand protection for the one, and respect for the other.